ffund/tcp-ip-essentials/lab-stp/stp-loopfree.md

 Let us verify that with the spanning tree algorithm in place to ensure a loop-free topology, a broadcast storm cannot occur.
 We should see that with the spanning tree protocol creating a logical loop-free topology, we can send a broadcast packet without creating a broadcast storm.

-For this section, you will need one SSH session on each bridge, and one SSH sessions on the "romeo" host.
+For this section, you will need one SSH session on each bridge, and one SSH session on the "romeo" host.

 On each of the four bridges, run